1. Start working off the main branch. git checkout -B my_branch

 15. Run migrations if necessary

-17. Test your change manually on production web or the chatbot
+16. Test your change manually on production web